-Why I Love the Architects of Toronto
+Why I Love Toronto

-Thomas Featured in Why I Love Toronto
+That is Why I Love Toronto